DSHydro/SnowML/docs/Data_Pipeline.md

 # Data Pipleline - A Modular, Scalable Approach
 The Frosty Dawgs datapipeline uses a medallion inspired datalake architecture with the tiers described below.
 The modular architecture is designed to provide future researchers with flexibiliy to update the data pipeline and approach at any stage of the pipeline, as desired.
 Data is stored in S3 buckets corresponding to the Bronze, Gold, and Model Ready Tiers described below.

 The Pipeline is also scaleable.
-The Frosty Dawgs team used the pipeline to preprocss data for over 500 Huc12 sub-watershed in the Pacfic Northwest, spanning 15 different regional sub-Basins (Huc08 sub-Basins) listed below in the [Regions Available for Analysis](https://github.com/DSHydro/SnowML/blob/main/docs/Data_Pipeline.md#regions-available-for-analysis-) ections The code provided in this repo can be easily used to process data from any hydrological unit in the United States, at any level of granularity (e.g. Huc02, Huc04, . . .
+The Frosty Dawgs team used the pipeline to preprocss data for over 500 Huc12 sub-watershed in the Pacfic Northwest, spanning 15 different regional sub-Basins (Huc08 sub-Basins) listed below in the [Regions Available for Analysis](https://github.com/DSHydro/SnowML/blob/main/docs/Data_Pipeline.md#regions-available-for-analysis-) section.
+The code provided in this repo can be easily used to process data from any hydrological unit in the United States, at any level of granularity (e.g. Huc02, Huc04, . . .
 Huc12).
 Please consult the [DataPipe Notebook](https://github.com/DSHydro/SnowML/blob/main/notebooks/DataPipe.ipynb) for instructions on how to do so.

 ## Bronze Data - Raw Data in Zarr Files